seanmorris/php-wasm-site/pages/extensions/using-php-extensions.md

 const php = new PhpWeb({sharedLibs: [`https://unpkg.com/php-wasm-phar/php8.3-phar.so`]});
 ```

-The above is actually shorthand for the following code.
+The above is shorthand for the following code.
 Passing `ini: true` will automatically load the extension via `/php.ini`, passing `ini: false` will wait for a call to `dl()` to do the lookup.

 ```javascript
 const php = new PhpWeb({sharedLibs: [